The multichannel approach to selling products online is no longer just a buzzword, but a necessity, period.

 Everyone likes to be seen, and Instagram users are no different.
 That’s why posting UGC on your account is another way to help you build a trustworthy brand with long-term customers.

-Hashtags help people find you, discover your brand, and decide if they want to become your customers.
+Instagram hashtags help people find you, discover your brand, and decide if they want to become your customers.
 They can also be used for promotion, and tracking what your competitors are doing.
-After all, 7 out of 10 hashtags are branded.
+After all, hashtags are branded.

 Now there’s a feature on Instagram that allows you to follow a certain hashtag.
 People can follow content the same way they’d follow friends and influencers, so the omnipresent tagging becomes even more critical.